sudo-hecc/Among-Us-Shell/SECURITY.md

 ## Responsible Disclosure

-I'll do my best to fix serious issues quickly and thank you in the changelog (if appropriate).
+I'll do my best to fix serious issues quickly and thank you in the `CREDITS.md`